 A look at some of the things that can go wrong in a fireworks display and how to avoid them.

 Whilst the majority of firework displays conclude without incident, from time to time something may go wrong.
 This could be something minor such as a firework failing to light, through to something more serious like a firework tipping over.
-In this article, based on the experience of ourselves and our online Fireworks Forum community, we take a look at such events and what you can do to avoid them.
+In this article, based on the experience of myself and my fellow enthusiasts, I’ll take a look at such events and what you can do to avoid them.

 Fireworks failing to light

 This does happen occasionally and more so in wet weather, where the rain or damp has been able to find its way to the fuse.
 Damp fuses are very hard to light.
 There are also cases (more rare) where the fuse itself has been damaged and the internal powder has a break in it, preventing the fuse continuing to burn down.

 You can help to avoid this happening by:

 - Taking care when removing fuse covers and extending fuses (which means easing them away from the firework’s casing slightly, not directly pulling on them) not to twist or bend the fuse.

 - Ensuring your fireworks are waterproofed if setting out early or rain is expected.

 - If you’re not fully waterproofing your fireworks but they will be out for a short time before firing, place cakes, barrages and similar on wooden boards when staking them out, to keep them off damp or wet ground.

 - If you’re taking your fireworks out one at a time to fire and it’s wet, keep the fuses covered until the very last moment before you fire.